 But those aren’t the quarters I hang out in.
-And those aren’t the quarters my friend who stumbled into my home away from home hangs out in.
+And those aren’t the quarters my friend frequents.

-As we spoke about the tender places of our souls—the ways in which thick skin sometimes becomes nothing more than armor that is too heavy to carry, the constant parade of Monday-morning quarterbacks who presume to understand the trench work of day-to-day sheep-care and church leadership and theology, the people you love who hate you back, the people you love who will not change for their own good, the questions that we thought were answered so neatly long before but now seem so answer-less—we found ourselves quite grateful for a couple of weary characters in the Book.
+We spoke about the tender places of our souls—the ways in which thick skin becomes armor too heavy to carry.
+She and I reflected upon the parade of Monday-morning quarterbacks presuming to understand the trench work of day-to-day sheep-care and church leadership and theology.
+We talked of the people you love who hate you back, the people you love who will not change for their own good, and the questions we thought were answered so neatly long before but now seem answer-less.
+As we spoke, we found ourselves grateful for a couple weary characters in the Book.

-One was Elijah, that fiery prophet from the Hebrew Scriptures who found himself so weary and wounded from his ministry-labors that he simply wanted to die.
-It is amazing to me how simply the Father of the Ages loved on this well-worn servant.
-1 Kings 19:4-8b points us to the moments of care:
+One was Elijah, that fiery prophet who found himself so tired and wounded from ministry-labors that he wanted to die.
+It is amazing to me how simply the Father of the Ages loved this well-worn servant.
+First Kings 19:4-8b points us to the moments of care:

 But he himself went a day’s journey into the wilderness and came and sat down under a broom tree.
 And he asked that he might die, saying, “It is enough; now, O LORD, take away my life, for I am no better than my fathers.”
 And he lay down and slept under a broom tree.
 And behold, an angel touched him and said to him, “Arise and eat.”
 And he looked, and behold, there was at his head a cake baked on hot stones and a jar of water.
 And he ate and drank and lay down again.
 And the angel of the LORD came again a second time and touched him and said, “Arise and eat, for the journey is too great for you.”
 And he arose and ate and drank, and went in the strength of that food. . . .

-What I find amazing here is how diligently the Almighty provided some basic creature comforts for Elijah: a couple of meals and a good, long nap.
-In the midst of Elijah’s hurts and fears and weariness God did not lecture him or chastise him, telling him to suck-it-up and stop whining.
-No . . . the Lord God fed Elijah and let him rest quietly.
+What I find amazing is how caringly the Almighty provided basic creature comforts for Elijah: a couple of meals and a good, long nap.
+In the midst of Elijah’s hurts and fears and exhaustion God did not lecture or chastise him, telling him to suck-it-up and stop whining.
+No . . . the LORD God fed Elijah and let him rest quietly.
 Can’t you see the angel of the LORD standing guard over the sleeping prophet?

 But basic creature comforts are surely not enough.
-Indeed, Paul brings to the front two other things of importance when the ministry servant is so needy.
+Indeed, Paul brings forward two other matters of importance when the ministry servant is needy.
 They too are found in 2 Timothy 4.
 Consider the section as a whole:

 Luke alone is with me.
 Get Mark and bring him with you, for he is very useful to me for ministry.
 Tychicus I have sent to Ephesus.
-When you come, bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments (4:11-13).
+When you come, bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments.2 Timothy 4:11-13

 Did you notice?
-In addition to the coat that Paul requested, he also asked for companions (Timothy and Mark) and his books, which I am presuming are primarily the Scriptures.
-At his time of greatest need Paul sought trusted and close friends and some good reading material, chief of which was God’s Word.
+In addition to the coat Paul requested, he asked for companions (Timothy and Mark) and his books, which I am presuming were the Scriptures.
+At his time of greatest need Paul sought trusted friends and some good reading material, chief of which was God’s Word.

-And then just a couple of days ago I sat quietly for a bit at, of all places, our local mall.
-There I indulged myself in two pretzel dogs smothered with salt and butter.
-Some of you will say that is profoundly unhealthy.
+And then just a couple of days ago I sat quietly for a bit at, of all places, a local shopping mall.
+There I indulged in two pretzel dogs smothered with salt and butter.
+Some will say such is unhealthy.
 I don’t care.
-This was a “creature comfort” moment for myself that I take too rarely, and it gave me a few moments of solitude, even in the midst of the hustle and bustle of a busy shopping center, to find brain and heart space.
-Truly, such moments are a must—for me, and for my friend with whom I commiserated, and for you if you are really in-tune with the sentiment laid forth by those preachers of old who claim we are like coins to be spent for the Master, well worn we are, but still valuable to Him, and worthy of a stewardship commiserate with the calling.
+This was a “creature comfort” moment I take too rarely, and it gave me a moments of solitude, even in the midst of the hustle and bustle of a busy shopping center.
+It allowed me brain and heart space.
+Truly, such moments are a must—for me, for my friend with whom I commiserated, and for you if you are in-tune with the sentiment laid forth by those preachers of old claiming we are like coins to be spent for the Master.
+Well worn we are, but still valuable to Him, and worthy of a stewardship reflective of the calling.